Minimal reproducible data

 Try to answer the following questions on your own to determine what we need to include in our minimal reproducible dataset:

-4. Should the values be distributed in a specific way?
+- Do the values need to be distributed in a specific way?

-Let’s go over the answers together and build a dataset as we go along!
+Let’s go over the answers together and help Mickey build a dataset as we go along!

-We need species, sex, and maybe a third identifier like record_id.
-This means we potentially need 3 vector (remember, each column in a dataframe is essentially just a vector).
+They need species, sex, and maybe a third identifier like record_id.
+This means they potentially need 3 vectors (remember, each column in a dataframe is essentially a vector, and in “tidy data” should correspond with a variable; each row is then an observation).

 Species and sex are both discrete (categorical) variables, while record ID would be more continuous.